What is skin cancer?

 - Exposure to certain chemicals, such as arsenic and coal tar

-- Longstanding skin disease such as lichen sclerosus, lupus erythematosus, linear porokeratosis or cutaneous tuberculosis
+- Longstanding skin diseases such as lichen sclerosus, lupus erythematosus, linear porokeratosis or cutaneous tuberculosis

-- A longstanding wound or scar, eg, from thermal burn (a Marjolin ulcer).
+- A longstanding wound or scar, for example, from a thermal burn (Marjolin ulcer).

 Some skin cancers are due to genetic conditions, such as: